7deeptide/Droplet_electro-bounce/src/README.md

 - [x] Find contact time with ellipse fit parameters
 - [x] Check filtering dt --> resample with fft, or use a spline fit to make the data and time lists the same length
-- [] Add partitioning based on contact time --> make (greater/less than) minm a boolean mask and add to the contact mask
+- [x] Add partitioning based on contact time --> make (greater/less than) minm a boolean mask and add to the contact mask
+- [] Count number of partitions, add acceleration plots for each
+- [] Finish functionalizing the munging
+- [] Add analytical functions for Re, tj vs. We
-- [x] Add absolute criteria for YM zero
+- [x] Add absolute criteria for YM zero --> still need a plan for non-bounce ref. points
 - [] check savgol docs for suitability of other interpolation modes

 - [] Add numerical derivatives of del.E^2 for dielectrophoresis
+- [] Plot all simulation forces on same (log) axis
-- [] Review parameter estimation
+- [] Review parameter estimation - expected variance